-This year’s 5-6 favourite is garrulous Irishman O’Hanlon, who will be coming over on the ferry with four grand in his top pocket and a ‘virtually unlimited’ capacity for rum and coke.
+This year’s 2-1 favourite is garrulous Irishman Martin O’Hanlon, who came over on the ferry with four grand in his top pocket and a ‘virtually unlimited’ capacity for rum and coke.

 O’Hanlon’s trainer, Stephen Malley, said: “Martin romped home last weekend at Kelso, consuming 194 units of alcohol over a 48-hour stretch.
 That includes 98 units before he had his first piss.

 “He’s a great competitor and a fantastic personality.
 The crowd loves it when he doesn’t seem that pissed but then tries to leave the bar via an imaginary door.”

 Earlier this season O’Hanlon, who stands 13 hands high when upright, sustained a serious injury to his drinking arm when he punched a road sign following a mid-week session at Doncaster.